VinilP/Logisight/docs/Demo_Script.md

 ```

 **Voice Script:**
 "First, let's validate our system.
 The validation checks all components, loads and validates our 8 data sources, and confirms everything is working correctly.
 As you can see, we have orders, clients, drivers, warehouses, fleet logs, external factors, customer feedback, and warehouse logs all loaded successfully.
-The system has processed over 1,000 orders with complete correlation across all data sources."
+The system has processed over 1,000 orders with complete correlation across all data sources.
+Notice the LLM integration status - the system can optionally use OpenAI API or local Ollama for enhanced query understanding and response generation."

 ### Demo Mode Overview (60 seconds)